vuongpd95/rails-on-kubernetes/README.md

 # What can be improved?
 - [ ] Use namespace to manage resources (Don't know how to do this yet)
 - [ ] Find a good way to organizing & using labels in Kubernetes
+- [ ] Using StatefulSet to setup Posgresql DB is better than using Headless service?

 # Visit later
 - https://stacksoft.io/blog/postgres-statefulset/